dhruv-vanparia/dhruv-vanparia/README.md

 <b>Job Roles:</b>
 <br>
-I’m interested in Devops, Cyber Security and Server Troubleshooting.
+My day to day job roles are to provide solutions and building rich UI/UX components for mobile applications with react native.
+I’m also interested in Devops and Cyber Security.
 </br>
 </br>
 <b>Tech Stack and Expertise</b></br>